Aboriginal and Torres Strait Islander people

 About the national HPV vaccination program

-In 2013, a national vaccination program will be rolled out across Australia to protect young men and women against cancers and disease caused by Human Papillomavirus (HPV).
+A national vaccination program is available across Australia to protect males and females against cancers and disease caused by Human Papillomavirus (HPV).

 It is a free school-based program.
 If your child’s education is not school-based (eg. online studies), contact your local health department for advice on where to get the vaccine.
 Community health clinics will deliver vaccinations in some remote areas.